kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.
 * TODO BUG Uword can't have a numeric in the word name????
 Odd...
 * TODO Stop menu scrolling past last item

-* DONE have added hltostack1-4 and reverse
-* TODO Need som FORTH_DSP macros to provide pointer offsets to top n stack items
-* TODO How to swap string items as calls tO FORTH_DSP_POP will destroy memory allocs?
-Just move bytes?
-* TODO If DUP string then may new malloc copy as any use will do a double free which is bad.
-* TODO BUG function to store three copies of three bytes used to move stack around for swap, over, rot etc and cope with type flag.
-Look for "TODO Use os stack swap memory"
-* TODO BUG swap of string and number leaves string ptr being left as number.
-Not swapping var type?
-Should swap three bytes not two
-* TODO BUG Does OVER work with a string and a value on stack?
-I know swap does not so not expecting this to work.
-Yes copies as a pointer.
-Need to shift three bytes.
-Write a bit of code to store three bytes for stack movements.

 * TODO generate word list md for the NOTE keywords is adding double spacing and breaking it.